mickem/www.nsclient.org/docs/docs/extending/index.md

 ## C/C++ modules

-This is how al lthe built-in functionality is written.
+This is how all the built-in functionality is written.

 **Pros:**